Renobird/portfolio/README.md

 ## Notes

-This site was built completely from scratch without any libraries or frameworks or googled code (with the exception of normalize.css and a simple library to make setting up animations easier).
+This site was built completely from scratch without any libraries or frameworks (with the exception of normalize.css and a simple library to make setting up animations easier).
 The images have not been compressed yet and the scroll position on the modal window isn't returning to 0 on close.
 There are still a few small issues to sort out on mobile — for now it's best viewed on a desktop.
-The CSS and JS are the minimum to launch the site.

 ## Old work